Creativity is Justice in Action

 “I’m sorry to inform you that your project was not selected … Best of luck with your future projects.”

-Not the most encouraging news on this milestone of production …
+Not exactly the most encouraging news on this milestone of production.

-From the very beginning, every step of this journey has been foolish.
-It’s been a marathon of impossible hurdles strung together to taunt our souls to give up:
+From the very beginning, every step of this journey has felt foolish.
+It’s been a marathon of impossible hurdles designed to challenge our resolve to keep going:

-▪ The protagonist of the story died while we were in pre-production.
+– The protagonist of the story passed away while we were in pre-production.

-▪ Amelia and I lost our day jobs within 3 weeks of each other & we were left without secure income.
+– Amelia and I lost our day jobs within three weeks of each other, leaving us without a secure income.

-▪ Our Kickstarter fundraiser failed to raise the funds we needed to produce the film.
+– Our Kickstarter fundraiser failed to raise the necessary funds to produce the film.

-▪ Funds were not raised to pay for the live theatrical event which is documented in the film.
+– Funds were not raised to pay for the live theatrical event documented in the film.

-▪ The lead character of the live theatrical event quit and went back to the streets.
+– The lead character of the live theatrical event quit and returned to the streets.

-▪ 485 hours of footage needed to be translated before we could edit it down to feature length
+– We had 485 hours of footage that needed to be translated before we could edit it down to feature length.

-▪ The edit took 5 months of working 16 hours a day, six days a week.
+– The editing process took five months, working 16 hours a day, six days a week.

-▪ We missed the opportunity to enter several large film festivals for the season.
+– We missed the opportunity to enter several major film festivals for the season.

-▪ We don’t have any funds to release the film.
+– We currently lack funds to release the film.

 What is failure?
-What is foolish?
-Italo could be considered both.
-He lived his life according to the passion that God gave him.
-He risked his life in dangerous city streets to care for kids who were not likely to change.
-In fact, most of the kids he cared for still wrestle with some sort of addiction and never totally left the streets.
-But Italo didn’t die in the streets where he risked his life.
-And … His passion was reborn into not just one person, but an entire community of fools that believe they can make a difference together.
+What is foolishness?
+Italo could be seen as both.
+He lived his life in accordance with the passion that God gave him, risking everything to care for kids who seemed unlikely to change.
+In fact, many of the children he helped still struggle with addiction and have not completely left the streets.
+But Italo didn’t die in those streets.
+Instead, his passion sparked the creation of a community of “fools” who believe they can make a difference together.

 Was Italo a fool?
 Yes.
 Was he a failure?
 Absolutely not.

-Like Italo, we continue because we ARE fools living life according to the passion God has given us, and with that established, there is no way we can fail.
-So we keep marching forward …
+Like Italo, we continue because we are “fools” living our lives according to the passion God has given us.
+With that purpose in mind, there is no way we can fail.
+So, we keep marching forward.

 Everything works better together